Want to earn maximum Southwest Points? The Southwest Performance Business is your BEST option! It earns the most points of ANY Southwest card.

 My Assessment

-If you fly Southwest frequently and have ANYTHING that can qualify as a business, grab the card_name card or the card_name card!
+If you fly Southwest frequently and have ANYTHING that can qualify as a business, grab the Southwest Performance Business card or the Southwest Premier Business card!

 These are nice-sized bonuses that grant you easy points for free flights and that qualify for the Southwest Companion Pass.